The Psychedelic Renaissance

 The literature concerning LSD and other psychedelics has undoubtedly grown over the past decade.
 In very recent years, numerous scholars including Patrick Barber, Alexander Dawson, Erika Dyck, Mike Jay, Matt Oram, and others have explored psychedelic medicines.
 That includes me, too.
 Meanwhile, Michael Pollan has produced a bestselling account of psychedelic science.

 The histories are evolving.
 Mike Jay’s new book, Mescaline, forces readers to think about the cultural and biomedical elements of the cactus-derived drug.
 And he wonders why historians and others have given mescaline so little attention.
 Erika Dyck asks why psychedelics stories are so short on women and people of color.
 Dawson’s analysis of peyote weaves ethnicity and Mexican identity into the evolving story.

-Dr. Hofmann’s “problem child,” then, has reemerged and it’s being reevaluated in a new political, economic, and social context.
+Dr. Hofmann’s “problem child,” then, has reemerged and is being reevaluated in a new political, economic, and social context.
 Could we consider LSD a turbulent teen?
 Perhaps in mid-life crisis?
 Perhaps.
-To be sure, according to Nicolas Langlitz in his book Neuropsychedelia: The Revival of Hallucinogen Research since the Decade of the Brain, LSD has certainly matured.
+To be sure, LSD has certainly matured, according to Nicolas Langlitz in his book Neuropsychedelia: The Revival of Hallucinogen Research since the Decade of the Brain.
 It has grown “from wonder and shame to inquiry.”

 This is crucial.
 Yet, we should also be aware that the psychedelic renaissance is broad, loaded with nuance, and about so much more than LSD.
 There are going to be many more shocking twists.